 How to identify high potential employees

-Many organisations lack a standardised or analytical method for identifying high potential.
+Many organisations lack a standardised or analytical method for identifying high potential employees.
 Instead, they rely solely on the instincts of management staff or ad-hoc observations as part of the performance management or appraisal process.
 However, there are tools and approaches which can help to identify high potential employees.

 The High Potential Trait Indicator (HPTI) was developed by Ian McRae and Adrian Furnham in 2006.
 It was designed using an ‘optimality’ model, which assumes that certain personality traits can be considered ‘optimal’ according to the requirements of a job role.